thatnealpatel/the-invisible-impact/EDU_RSRC.md

 # Introduction

-If you are reading this as a PDF, it is best viewed in the original rendered source: https://github.com/nealdotpy/the-invisible-impact/blob/dev/EDU_RSRC.md.
+**If you are reading this as a PDF, it is best viewed in the original rendered source: [github.com/nealdotpy/the-invisible-impact/blob/dev/EDU_RSRC.md](https://github.com/nealdotpy/the-invisible-impact/blob/dev/EDU_RSRC.md).**

 Creating simple, yet compelling messages is becoming increasingly difficult to accomplish in a world filled with distractions.
 Even more so, technological literacy is accelerating.
 I firmly believe that within the next twenty years or so we will see the widespread acceptance of computer science fundamentals on a grade school level.